yuyanwang03/ComputerGraphics/README.md

 This will correspond to section 3.3 of the lab; the windows shows some transformation on the same image as in section 3.2.
 The program will provide 2 different animations, and these will be switched with every click on the key character 'C'.

+The first animation consists of rendering different quantities of the same texture (image) on the screen depending on the time.
+The second animation is about making the displayed image seem to be animated with some displacement of the red and blue components of the texture (image).

 ### **Key character 'D'**

 This will correspond to section 3.4 of the lab; the entity uses a given texture.
 The program displays on screen an entity that is rotating.